ucdavis/sitefarm_seed/docs/creating_subprofile.md

 Use the `sitefarm_subprofile` as an example of how to build your sub-profile.
 You may name your sub-profile anything you want using Drupal coding standards.

+For Example, your new sub-profile files and directories could look something like:

+* my_custom_subprofile
+    * my_custom_subprofile.info.yml
+    * my_custom_subprofile.profile

 ### Configuration

 This example profile contains custom configuration for Bartik, `/web/profiles/sitefarm_subprofile/config/install` and will want to be retained.